Internet Protocol television

 Internet Protocol television (IPTV), also called TV over broadband, is the service delivery of television over Internet Protocol (IP) networks.
 Usually sold and run by a telecom provider, it consists of broadcast live television that is streamed over the Internet (multicast) — in contrast to delivery through traditional terrestrial, satellite, and cable transmission formats — as well as video on demand services for watching or replaying content (unicast).

 IPTV broadcasts started gaining usage during the 2000s alongside the rising use of broadband-based internet connections.
-It is often provided bundled with internet access services by ISPs to subscribers and runs in a closed network.
+It is often provided bundled with internet access services by Internet service providers (ISPs) to subscribers and runs in a closed network.
 IPTV normally requires the use of a set-top box, which receives the encoded television content in the MPEG transport stream via IP multicast, and converts the packets to be watched on a TV set or other kind of display.
 It is distinct from over-the-top (OTT) services, which are based on a direct one-to-one transmission mechanism.

 IPTV methods have been standardised by organisations such as ETSI.
 IPTV has found success in some regions: for example in Western Europe in 2015, pay IPTV users overtook pay satellite TV users.
 IPTV is also used for media delivery around corporate and private networks.